 Analyze competitors’ backlinks with Semrush and see which are the ones of interest to you.
 Aim for both do follow and no follow backlinks.
 A do-follow link is the default state of a link.
 That simply means all links that are not no-follow are do-follows.
 So when a website links with a do-follow link it can affect your local search rankings and is therefore considered a ranking factor.

-Something that doesn’t necessarily help with SEO but can improve user experience is a map on your site.
+Something that can also help with local SEO for online businesses and improve user experience is a map on your site.
 It can help visitors find directions to your business.
 As a result, they don’t have to open a new window or leave your site, they just use the map on your website.
-Another pro is that the business info such as address, phone number, etc. is easy to find.
+Another pro is that the business info such as name, address, phone number, etc., or NAP is easy to find.

 Getting the map embedded on your site is not that difficult and it can give you a little boost in user experience.
 It’s well worth it if you have the extra time.

 In order to start ranking you need to start driving traffic to your website.
-That means posting on Facebook, Twitter, Instagram and any other account you have.
+That means posting on Facebook, Twitter, Instagram, and any other account you have.
 For example, if you offer SEO, talk about your local SEO services in forums like Reddit.
 You want people to start talking about your service and products.
 Just a word of warning, don’t spam the internet.
 Be sensible about it, if you don’t have an online presence it will take time to build an audience.
 Consistency is key, post once a day or a few times a week over several months is a great start.
 Those posts don’t have to belong to blog posts, it’s enough with a short informative post that provides value.
 It’s very important that your audience sees your posts as valuable as that is more likely to create engagement with your content.